multimattia/fooparameterization/README.md

 2. Sets up the Java environment.
 3. Builds the project using Maven.
 4. Runs the unit tests.
-4. Runs a code linter, Spotless, that checks the formatting of the code according to Google Java Style.
+4. Runs Spotless, a code linter and formatter, that checks the formatting of the code according to Google Java Style.

-The CI pipeline ensures that the project builds successfully and passes all the tests on every code change.
+The CI pipeline ensures that the project builds successfully, passes all the tests on every code change, and follows Java formatting conventions.

+## Nice-to-haves
+A CD pipeline that will publish the Maven Repository so that others may import this project in their own maven projects.

 ## License
 This project is licensed under the Apache License 2.0.